jazzband/django-pipeline/docs/configuration.rst

 .................................

   Setting that controls the maximum image size (in bytes) to embed in CSS using Data-URIs.
-  Internet Explorer 8 has issues with assets under 32 kilobytes.
+  Internet Explorer 8 has issues with assets over 32 kilobytes.

   Defaults to ``32700``